 Will This Scholarship Affect My Financial Aid?

-We love sharing college scholarship opportunities with students and families.
-And because November is National Scholarships Month, we'll be posting at least one scholarship every day on Facebook and Twitter.
-Make sure to like us and follow us so you don't miss a chance to help your son or daughter win free money for school!
-Since some students have already been notified of scholarship earnings, we've received calls and emails from families asking how scholarships could affect a student's financial aid package.
+When high school seniors start getting notified of college scholarship earnings, we receive calls and emails from families asking how scholarships could affect a student's financial aid package.
 It's a great question, and we've included a detailed response below.
 The short answer is that, in most cases, a scholarship won't affect the financial aid offered by a college.
 Instead, it will help to cover costs not already paid for by financial aid, and is therefore of great benefit to the student.
 Read on for a full explanation.

 Though colleges and universities can offer their own scholarships, which appear within the financial aid package, there are numerous scholarships offered by other entities, such as companies, foundations, cities/towns, non-profits, and associations.
 Students usually receive a letter or email to alert them of a scholarship win, and earnings are then sent directly to the college or university.
 Once your son or daughter receives a scholarship, let your child's chosen school know of the prize.
 Note that the CSS ProfileTM asks for the amount of scholarships that the student has earned for the upcoming school year.
 Only report an amount that a student has definitely won, not any scholarships for which a student has only applied.